Overview

 Nesting records by dragging

-Whether you’ve imported from Jira, another connected app, or are starting from scratch - you can manually nest records in Visor.
+Whether you’ve imported from Jira, Asana, or Salesforce, or are inputting your data directly into Visor - you can manually nest records in Visor.

 To use this feature, hover over the nesting level (left-most) column, click on the gripper icon, and drag a record to be a child of another record.
 Green indicators show where the target position will be as you drag the record.